InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

 to `absent`: -

     ansible-playbook site.yaml -e @parameters.yaml -e ess_state=absent

+## Troubleshooting
+The deployed application uses the Python logging framework.
+Significant events are written to the console, and in a rotating file in `/log/es.log`.

+A

 ## Local development
 You can build and run the service using `docker compose`: -